brettz9/webappfind/README-old.md

-WebAppFind) is packaged with WebAppFind in the "batch" folder that can similarly be used if placed in the "SendTo" folder to allow opening a right-clicked directory into Firefox's file browser (including if you have overlaid its default browser with [filebrowser-enhanced](https://github.com/brettz9/filebrowser-enhanced)).
+WebAppFind) is packaged with WebAppFind in the "batch" folder that can similarly be used if placed in the "SendTo" folder to allow opening a right-clicked directory into the browser's file browser (including if you have overlaid its default browser with [filebrowser-enhanced](https://github.com/brettz9/filebrowser-enhanced)).